HB 4134 – 1.25% for Wildlife

 For too long, wildlife conservation programs have been woefully underfunded.
 The programs and staff responsible for conserving the state’s 600 nongame wildlife species – roughly 88% of all species – only receive about 4-6% of the Oregon Department of Fish and Wildlife’s (ODFW) total budget.
 Without sufficient and sustainable funding, our state’s most vulnerable fish, wildlife, and habitat remain in jeopardy.

-HB 4134 is historic legislation that would protect our wildlife, safeguard communities, and strengthen our tourism economy that depends on a healthy environment, without increasing cost of living.
-Support critical funding to protect and recover Oregon’s native wildlife.
+HB 4134 has passed and been signed.
+This historic legislation will protect our wildlife, safeguard communities, and strengthen our tourism economy that depends on a healthy environment, without increasing cost of living.
+Send a thank you to leaders who supported funding to protect and recover Oregon’s native wildlife.

 Why you should support HB 4134 – 1.25% for Wildlife